molinamarcvdb/AndroidAppMSD/README.md

 use case for gait analysis (2).
 Patients with hip dysplasia, geriatric  disorders, or osteoarthritis could also be monitored to analyse effects of an intervention.

+Geriatric patients are especially prone to injury from falls due to frailty, and lower physiological reserve, which affects their ability to walk up stairs or tackle uneven ground(3).
 Our application focuses on the detection and monitoring of falls that a patient who has a walking impairment, or recovering from a surgery such as a hip replacement (hip prosthesis) may take, and to monitor their condition remotely.
 In this way the clinician will be more informed about the rehabilitation process, and